 A role that suits their skills and ethos

 There’s no point trying to jam a square peg into a round hole.
-While it’s very possible to train and expand skills sets, it’s also a good idea to recognise individuals’ natural talents and proclivities.
+While it’s very possible to train and expand skill sets, it’s also a good idea to recognise individuals’ natural talents and proclivities.

 When people enjoy the role they have and the tasks they’re given, they are far more likely to thrive.
 A good leader will be able to identify an employee’s strengths and ensure they are allowed to play to them.